 Children's work will be sensitively marked to enable all aspects of their creative writing to be assessed, particularly the use of interesting vocabulary.
 Teachers should recognise worthy attempts made by children to spell adventurous words by ticking letters in pink which are accurate but will also correct them selectively and sensitively.
-Attention will be drawn to the misspelling of high-frequency words, those most recently studied or words with a known spelling rule by the teacher putting a blue wiggly line under a word for children to correct.
+Correction of yetto-be taught spelling rules is best avoided with most children.
+Attention will be drawn to the misspelling of high-frequency words, those most recently studied or words with a known spelling rule by the teacher putting a blue mark under a word for children to correct.

 A few spellings per week will be identified, written by the teacher correctly in blue for the children to then practise using LOOK, SAY, COVER, WRITE, CHECK.
-Correction of yet to be taught spelling rules is best avoided with most children.
-Left-handed children should be encouraged to write spellings on the right hand side of the page so that they can cover them up with their right hand when using LSCWC strategy.
+Left-handed children should be encouraged to write spellings from the right hand side of the page so that they can cover them up with their right hand when using LSCWC strategy.
 Any spellings that are frequently misspelt must be the focus of attention so that the correct spelling is learned.

 It is important that we do not discourage children from trying to use more adventurous vocabulary by over-correcting spellings.
-Children are reminded not to 'dodge' a word just because they are unsure of a spelling; they use the Pie Corbett method of putting a wiggly line underneath a word when they are unsure of a spelling.
+Children are reminded not to 'dodge' a word just because they are unsure of a spelling; they can use the method of putting a wiggly line underneath a word when they are unsure of a spelling.